Literature options for A Level Spanish

 Carlos Ruiz Zafón, 2001

-La sombra del viento is a worldwide bestseller, and was the first book published in the Cemetery of Forgotten Books saga.
+La sombra del viento is a worldwide bestseller, and was the first work published in the Cemetery of Forgotten Books saga.
 This is a series of four novels, all set in Barcelona, which tell stories from the beginning of the industrial revolution until shortly after the Spanish Civil War: La sombra del viento, El juego del ángel, El prisionero del cielo and El laberinto de los espíritus.
 Its author, Carlos Ruiz Zafón, was a prominent Spanish writer born in Catalonia in 1964.

 In the story, which begins in 1945, 13-year-old Daniel Sempere, an orphan of a mother and the son of a bookseller, is taken by his father to a mysterious place: the Cemetery of Forgotten Books, which will change the course of his life.
 In this place, which is a kind of library where all kinds of books are stored, his father invites Daniel to choose one, and he decides on La sombra del viento, by a certain Julián Carax.
 Daniel reads the entire book that same night and becomes obsessed with finding out more about the author of the work.